initialxy/initialxy.github.io/_posts/2025-01-31-fine-tuning-llm-on-amd-gpu.md

 How self-serving of him.
 He only gave us ten copper coins when we left on our adventure.
 ...
 ```
 This text file is pretty simple.
 You can consider every odd line to be a user prompt and every even line to be a response to the previous line.
 Next, we need to convert it to ShareGPT format so that unsloth can then normalize for a selected model template.
 This needs to be a JSONL file, which just means each line is one JSON object.
-Apparently the reason why they do this instead of just having a JSON array is so that a very large data file can be easily parsed, sampled, and split without having to load the whole file into memory.
+Apparently, the reason why they do this instead of just having a JSON array is so that a very large data file can be easily parsed, sampled, and split without having to load the whole file into memory.
 I guess that's fair.
 I wrote a Python script to do this.

 `tosharegpt.py`
 ```python